 There are many more imperfections you could notice but despite they still exist, the technology rapidly develops and makes fewer mistakes.

-— Ok, so how the technology evolves?
+— Ok, so how does technology evolve?
 As I understand, the generation of various objects in an image format is not the limit of ML in design, isn’t it?

 — Yes, you’re right.
 Other than for such obvious tasks as the creation of new users (their unique profile pictures), a slightly modified algorithm can be used for image styling options.
 One of the examples can be found on deepart.io.

 The important thing to understand is that such algorithms should be considered as tools that can be integrated into more complex systems.
-The largest part of presented to the public ML projects is aimed at demonstrating the technology’s abilities, so companies can decide whether it will be a good idea to implement such tech into their products.
+The largest part of presented to the public machine learning in design projects is aimed at demonstrating the technology’s abilities, so companies can decide whether it will be a good idea to implement such tech into their products.

 For example, a similar algorithm to the one that is used in remove.bg project (allows automatically removing backgrounds in a few seconds for free) is already widely used in various graphics editors.